camunda/camunda-docs/howtos/markdown-and-mdx-features.md

 </Tabs>
 ```

-## Source Files for Images and Videos
+## Source files for images and videos

 Source files for images and videos can be put in: